shortdark/num-of-posts/post-volume-stats/readme.txt

 == Description ==

-This plugin looks at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week, hour and author.
-It works better the more posts you have, and if you use categories and tags.
-You can now specify a year and/or an author to just look at the post volume stats for that year/author.
+This plugin looks at the volume of posts in each category, tag, the volume of posts per year, month, day-of-the-month, day-of-the-week, hour, author and number of words-per-post.
+You can specify a year and/or an author to just look at the post volume stats for that year/author.
 The bar charts can be added to a sidebar with Post Volume Stats widget.
 Lists and line graphs can be exported to a new post to show the change in category, tag and custom taxonomy posts over the years.
-The latest features are "words per post" stats and the "compare years" button allows all the data to be copy/pasted into a spreadsheet.
+You can also now export the data into a CSV spreadsheet.

-Please let me know if you like this plugin by leaving a review or [contacting me](http://www.shortdark.net/contact-me/).
+Please let me know if you like this plugin by [leaving a review](https://wordpress.org/plugins/post-volume-stats/).

-Go to the [Shortdark Wordpress plugin page](http://www.shortdark.net/wordpress-plugin/) for more information.
+Go to the [Post Volume Stats website](https://www.postvolumestats.com/) for more information.

 = Translations =